yasserfarouk/negmas/docs/overview.rst

 A world in NegMAS is what connects all agents together.
-It has a ``simulation_step`` that is used to run a simulation (or update the state from the real world) and manages creation and distruciton of ``AgentWorldInterface``\ s (AWI) and connecting them to ``Agent``\ s.
+It has a ``simulation_step`` that is used to run a simulation (or update the state from the real world) and manages creation and destruction of ``AgentWorldInterface``\ s (AWI) and connecting them to ``Agent``\ s.

 ``Agent``\ s can join and leave worlds using the ``join`` and ``leave``